bernard-clark/Website-Interfaces-II-Final-Project/README.md

 All files from video are included here.
-Read over files carefully.
+All HTML files were converted to PHP files.
+Read over all files carefully.